top of page

 IMG_0786.jpg

-Nina hosts Canned Peaches, a podcast created with NPR affiliate station KBIA, The Missouri School of Journalism, The Missouri Humanities Council, and Harvest Public Media.
+In other media, Nina hosts Canned Peaches, a podcast created with NPR affiliate station KBIA, The Missouri School of Journalism, The Missouri Humanities Council, and Harvest Public Media.
 The series focuses on the histories of iconic ingredients in the Midwest to reveal how we are already entwined on the plate.
 The textbook, Food and Culture, 8th Edition, edited by Nina and SeAnne Safaii-Waite and released in Spring 2023, provides current information on the health, culture, food, and nutrition habits of community groups living in the United States.
 It is designed for health professionals and others who hope to work effectively with members of different ethnic and religious groups in a culturally sensitive manner.
 Green Chili & Other Impostors (Chilies, Chhana and Rasa in India), focuses on how foods traveled around the world with India, especially under colonialism, as a nexus.
-Other published works include Biting Through the Skin: An Indian Kitchen in America's Heartland, as well as Tasty!
-MozambiqueSavor Missouri: River Hills Country Food and Wine, and numerous stories and essays for newspapers and magazines.
+Other published works include the award-winning Biting Through the Skin: An Indian Kitchen in America's Heartland, as well as the low-literacy Tasty!
+Mozambique aimed at improving human nutrition in regions with depleting soil nutrientsSavor Missouri: River Hills Country Food and Wine, and numerous stories and essays for newspapers and magazines.

-Nina served in the U.S. Peace Corps (1984-86) and was one of its delegates for the U.N.
+Nina is the retired director of Food Systems Communication for the University of Missouri's Science and Agricultural Journalism program (2010-2018), and completed food/nutrition projects in Ghana and Mozambique for USAID and the McKnight Foundation.
+She was editor, then publisher of three business magazines (1987-2001) that she and her husband launched, has served as a judge for national journalism competitions such as the James Beard Media Awards, the Lowell Thomas Travel Writing competition, and others.
+She served in the U.S. Peace Corps (1984-86) and was chosen as one of its seven delegates worldwide for the U.N.
 World Conference on Women in Nairobi, Kenya, in 1985.
-She is the retired director of Food Systems Communication for the University of Missouri's Science and Agricultural Journalism program (2010-2018), and completed food/nutrition projects in Ghana and Mozambique for USAID and the McKnight Foundation.
-She was editor, then publisher of three business magazines, has served as a judge for national journalism competitions such as the James Beard Media Awards, the Lowell Thomas Travel Writing competition, and others.
-Nina was recognized as the Les Dames d'Escoffier Woman of Purpose in 2023.
-The award recognizes an individual who makes a positive impact in a local or global community, incorporating the important and complex realms of global sustainability, food justice, and public health.
 Nina received an M.A. in English/creative writing and a bachelor's in magazine journalism from the Missouri School of Journalism.
+Her upcoming books include: Rhubarb!
+(Belt Publishing, 2025), Feasting Asia: The Secret Life of Asian Food in America (Rowman and Littlefield, 2025), and 72 Microseasons: A Year of Change in American's Heartland (2026).

 Bio